 This elastic recoil of large arteries contributes as much as 40% to the stroke volume (Wang et al, 2003); after the LV systole has ceased this recoil maintains a higher pressure in early diastole, pushing blood into the peripheral circulation.
 This elastic recoil clearly contributes to the shape of the waveform.
 Davies et al (2007) were able to separate the aortic pulse pressure waveform into a forward pressure wave, a reflected backward pressure wave, and the arterial reservoir pressure.

 The shape of this reservoir pressure plainly has some relationship with the characteristics of the reservoir.
 The nice supple aorta of a young person is going to perform differently to the calcified barnacle-encrusted aneurysm farm of an elderly smoker.
 This was demonstrated scientifically by McVeigh et al (1999) who measured the arterial waveform shapes in a group of people of different ages.
 Observe their Figure 4, reproduced below and modified to include the contribution from arterial reservoir pressure.

 Waveform (a) represents the radial waveform of a 25 year old person, (b) is 47 years old, and (c) is 80.
 Now, those pink overlays are purely in the author's imagination (they weren't a part of the original image from McVeigh et al), but they illustrate the point.
 Nice compliant arteries of the youth produce less reservoir pressure because they distend readily in response to systolic flow.
 In old age, the reservoir is much less compliant, and the pressure generated by pumping blood into it will be higher, deforming the shape of the diastolic run-off.

-A very widened pulse pressure suggests aortic regurgitation (as in diastole, the arterial pressure drops to fill the left ventricle though the regurgitating aortic valve)
+- A very widened pulse pressure suggests aortic regurgitation (as in diastole, the arterial pressure drops to fill the left ventricle through the regurgitating aortic valve)